 For example, introductory Sociology courses combine the academic study of sociology with a 20-hour service experience at homeless shelters, schools, or other agencies; an upper-division Finance course assigns students to serve as “consultants” for the Govanstowne Business Association, where teams of students surveys business owners along York Road, developing a report and recommendations for how the business association might support the expansion of these particular businesses.

 Other courses use service-learning to help students understand issues including immigration, hunger, homelessness, intimate partner violence, human trafficking, youth education and mentoring, adult education and job placement, sustainability, and disability.

 One-time service activities or advocacy projects may also be effectively incorporated into academic coursework.
-Faculty interested in incorporating one-time service activities can get more information about the one-time, weekly, and group service opportunities offered by CCSJ, including a calendar of events.
+Faculty interested in incorporating one-time service activities can get more information about the one-time group service opportunities offered by CCSJ, including a calendar of events.
 Or learn more about advocacy opportunities with some of our partners.
 Interested faculty can also contact Kate Figiel-Miller, Assistant Director of Service-Learning, for more information.

 We are also developing other service-learning opportunities for both students and faculty.
 Please contact Kate Figiel-Miller, Assistant Director of Service-Learning or Dr. Jean Lee Cole, Faculty Director of Community-Engaged Learning and Scholarship, with ideas or questions.

 Resources for students already registered in a service-learning class: